Doctor insights on:

 The clear, viscous fluid secreted by the salivary and mucous glands in the mouth.
 Saliva contains water, mucin, organic salts, and the digestive enzyme ptyalin.
 It serves to moisten the oral cavity, to initiate the digestion of starches, and to aid in the chewing and swallowing of food.
 Approximately 1 to 1.5 l ...Read more

 - Talk to a doctor online

-- What causes blood clots in uterus during pregnancy?
+- What causes excessive saliva in mouth?

-- What causes protein in urine during late pregnancy?
+- What causes thick saliva in throat?

 - What causes ear bleeding during pregnancy?